cefet-rj-dal/daltoolboxdp/examples/classification/skcla_knn.md

 ## K-Nearest Neighbors (KNN) Classifier

+k-Nearest Neighbors is an instance-based classifier that assigns a class based on the majority label among the k closest training examples under a chosen distance metric.
+It is non-parametric and relies on local neighborhoods to infer class membership.

 This example uses KNN (scikit-learn via reticulate) to classify the Iris dataset.
 Workflow: split train/test, train, predict, and evaluate.

 Prerequisites